Stephen Hasner | Workers' Compensation | November 4, 2019

 Note that you must report the injury to your employer within 30 days of the accident.
 You must also obtain treatment from a medical provider that has been pre-authorized by your employer.
 An exception to this rule is in cases of emergency.
 If you need urgent care, you may go to the nearest ER.
 However, any follow-up care must be obtained by a pre-authorized physician and you must follow his or her advice.

 Keep in mind that mental distress can be much more difficult to prove than a broken bone or muscle sprain.
 Your diagnosis must be documented by an authorized provider and there must be agreement that you need treatment.
 In other words, mental health coverage will only apply if the provider recommends treatment.

 Now, if you are unable to work because of stress or anxiety due to a covered physical injury, you may be eligible to receive income benefits as well.
 However, these benefits are rare due to the challenges involved in establishing a link between your ability to work and your mental health symptoms.
-For that reason, it can be helpful to reach out to an attorney for assistance with these types of cases.
+For that reason, it can be helpful to reach out to Hasner Law PC, our personal injury lawyer in Atlanta will assist you with these types of cases.

 Call the Atlanta Workers’ Compensation Attorneys at Hasner Law PC Today